eenblam/probablyhow/README.md

 # probablyHow

+**This repo is archived and won't be updated further.
+If you want to give it a spin, you'll probably need to do some work to update the dependencies and get it working in Python3.
+This would probably be better as an SPA, though.**

 probablyHow is a terrible markov chain app that aggregates wikiHow articles by leveraging [bleeding edge](https://github.com/jsvine/markovify) [AI](https://imgur.com/ZeSy3Zu) to bring you the best instructional content you never wanted.